20 of the Best Beaches in NSW

 Boomerang Beach, Pacific Palms

-Boomerang Beach is one of those ultimate hidden gems in NSW.
+Boomerang Beach is one of the best kept secrets in NSW.
 Pacific Palms is about a 3-hour drive from Sydney and just 20 minutes from Forster.
 While you have Myall Lakes on the one side of the area, the beaches on the other side are truly spectacular.

 Boomerang Beach Pacific Palms